 The Knowles like full doors to keep junk and hazards out, and keep all the essential body parts in.
 They went with Dirt Specialties doors.
 Dirt Specialties is owned by the design fabricator from Bling Star, and when Bling Star went away, TPS started a new brand.
 The doors look good, fit well, open and close easily and, most important, stay closed.

 CT believes that Tim Orchard’s OMF billet-center wheel is the best-looking, most durable wheel you can buy.
 OMF has customizable options in design and color.
 GBC Terra Master tires were clamped onto the OMF beadlocks.
 The Terra Master is based on the Kanati Mongrel carcass that CT loves.
 Terra Masters have an A-side and a B-side.
 Put the A-side outside for soft, loose terrain, and the B-side out for hardpack.
 CT likes the A-side out on the fronts and the B-side out for the rear.

 LIGHT IN THE DARK

 Pilot Automotive imports reasonably priced PLX automotive and off-road lights.
-A PLX 41.5-inch light bar fit the TPS cage roof line perfectly.
-For the rear of the car, CT selected a dual light with amber for visibility in dust, and then they can switch on bright white for backing up or working at the rear of the car.
+A PLX 41.5-inch light bar fits the TPS cage roofline perfectly.
+For the rear of the car, CT selected a dual light with amber for visibility in the dust, and then they can switch on bright white for backing up or working at the rear of the car.
 They run the same light on the front with amber to be seen by oncoming daytime traffic and white light pointed slightly downward for when they come over a rise in the dark.